AmmaarahF/Introduction-to-HTML/README.md

 --------------------------------------------------
 Form Fundamentals
 -------------------
-> create using form element.
+- create using form element.<br>
-> Forms are used for tasks such as logging into websites, making purchases, and adding content.
+- Forms are used for tasks such as logging into websites, making purchases, and adding content.<br>
-> Use semantic form elements in HTML instead of divs and spans because it allows us to leverage the built-in power of the browser.
+- Use semantic form elements in HTML instead of divs and spans because it allows us to leverage the built-in power of the browser.<br>
-> Use label elements to create labels for the fields
+- Use label elements to create labels for the fields<br>
-> Use the input element to provide places for users to input their details.
+- Use the input element to provide places for users to input their details.<br>
->
+-